alpersonalwebsite/react/00_0_intro.md

 *Example:* if a user clicks on x-link (which is going to be prevented of its default behavior and it will act as a "toggler"), x-data (all the needed assets were downloaded on the *first load*: `HTML/CSS/JS`) is going to be requested `asynchronously` showing the proper view for that particular "model".

 `React` does not require a SPA implementation or approach.
 You can mix React with other JS libraries, use it partially (for certain features) and combine it with `Server Side Logic`.
-Most of the examples I'll provide are `SPAs` given that are focus is on the features, not the application.
+Most of the examples I'll provide are `SPAs` given that our focus is on the features, not the application.

 Later, we are going to address `routing` and how to keep *UI and URL in sync* with `react-router` package.
 I strongly encourage you to read **React Router** [documentation](https://github.com/ReactTraining/react-router).